 Look for red imported fire ant colonies around cracks in driveways, the edges of sidewalks, and around corners of patchy grass.
-Fire ant mounds are often extremely large and very visible, with plenty of substrate piled around the openings.
+Fire ant mounds are often extremely large and visible, with plenty of substrates piled around the openings.

 You may also find fire ants scurrying in "food chain" lines that extend from their colony to a potential food source.
-Working as a team, the ants will carry any available food and water sources home to their colony.
+The ants will carry any available food and water sources home to their colony as a team.

-Some ant prevention is easily done, and ensures the protection of your land and property for many years to come.
-However, the removal of an established red imported fire ant colony is much less simple.
-Approaching active nests is never recommended, since their bites and stings could cause anaphylactic shock or severe swelling.
+Some ant prevention is quickly done and ensures the protection of your land and property for many years to come.
+However, the removal of an established red imported fire ant colony is much less straightforward.
+Approaching active nests is never recommended since their bites and stings could cause anaphylactic shock or severe swelling.

 Getting rid of dangerous ant species such as RIFAs should start with professional treatments from EcoArmor Pest Defense, the ant mitigation specialist you can count on.
-Contact us to learn more about how we can best serve you, or schedule an initial fire ant inspection in Anna, TX today.
+Contact us to learn more about how we can best serve you, or schedule an initial fire ant inspection in McKinney, TX.